rsksmart/RSKIPs/IPs/RSKIP178.md

 We extend the list uncles to include, after all RSK block headers, a number of heavyblock elements (defined later).
 To maintain semantic coherence, the *uncles* field is renamed *difficultyContributors*.
 The field *uncleCount* is renamed as *difficultyContribution*.

-*difficultyContributors* will be an RLP list two two elements: the first is the old *uncles* vector.
-The next is the new *confirmationHeavyblocks* array.
+*difficultyContributors* will be an RLP list two two elements: the first is the old *uncles* list.
+The next is the new *heavyblocks* list.

 ```
 difficultyContributors  = { uncles  , heavyblocks }